javaindrajeet744/electricity_billing_system/README.md

 # electricity_billing_system
-This is my first repository written in java program.
+This is my first repository written in java language .